English

 6.5 Conflicts of interest

 Suppliers must avoid conflicts of interest while working on behalf of the Company.
-Suppliers’ business decisions must not be motivated or influenced by personal circumstances or interests.
+Suppliers’ business decisions shall not be motivated or influenced by personal circumstances or interests.

-The Company’s Suppliers shall, without undue delay, inform the Company of conditions that may cause problems for the Supplier’s independence, or which may create, or appear to be, a conflict of interest when carrying out the assignment.
+The Company’s Suppliers shall, without undue delay, inform the Company of circumstances that may create problems for the Supplier’s independence, or that may create, or appear as, a conflict of interest in the execution of the assignment.

 6.6 Privacy and information security

-Suppliers must comply with the personal protection and information security legislation applicable at all times when collecting, storing, transferring, sharing or other processing of personal data.
+Suppliers shall comply with the applicable privacy and information security legislation at all times when collecting, storing, transferring, sharing or otherwise processing personal data.

-Suppliers must have proportionate routines and systems that ensure that there is no unlawful acquisition, use or sharing of data, information or material.
+Suppliers shall have proportionate procedures and systems in place to ensure that there is no unauthorized acquisition, use or sharing of data, information or material.
 Suppliers must implement the necessary technical and organizational measures to protect personal data and confidential information.

 6.7 Notification of objectionable conditions

 The company’s suppliers are expected to have a notification process that is known to the employee and where employees must be able to report their concerns without fear of reprisals.
-Suppliers must ensure the protection of whistleblowers and for the appropriate investigation, handling and clarification of notified cases.
+Suppliers shall ensure the protection of whistleblowers and the appropriate investigation, handling and resolution of reported cases.

-If the Company’s Suppliers discover a breach of these guidelines, in the Company or among subcontractors, the Suppliers must notify the Company without undue delay.
+If the Company’s Suppliers discover violations of this Code, within the Company or among subcontractors, Suppliers shall notify the Company without undue delay.

 6.8 Intoxication